 What Constitutes a Drunk Driving Accident?

 A drunk driving accident occurs when a motor vehicle collision involves a driver who is operating their vehicle under the influence of alcohol or drugs.
 These accidents can result in severe injuries, fatalities, and significant property damage.
-Understanding what constitutes a drunk driving accident is essential for identifying liability and seeking compensation.
+Knowing what constitutes a drunk driving accident is crucial for identifying liability and seeking compensation.

-In New York, a driver is considered legally intoxicated if their Blood Alcohol Content (BAC) is 0.08% or higher.
+According to New York's Vehicle and Traffic Law (VTL) § 1192.2, a driver is considered legally intoxicated if their Blood Alcohol Content (BAC) is 0.08% or higher.
 For commercial drivers, the legal limit is lower, at 0.04%.
-Drivers under the age of 21 are subject to a zero-tolerance policy, meaning any detectable BAC can lead to legal consequences.
+Drivers under 21 are subject to a zero-tolerance policy, meaning any detectable BAC can lead to legal consequences.

 Severity of Injuries